LMU-MSBA/bsan-6080-google-play/README.md

 In conclusion, we were able to find a model that performed extremely well for both datasets, with scores all above .95.
 This reflects our ability to classify “high risk” reviews accurately.

 ## 5.2 Review Process [↑](https://github.com/LMU-MSBA/bsan-6080-google-play#table-of-content)
+We were able to create a machine learning model that predicts whether or not a review is considered “high-risk” and therefore needs to be responded to.
+This will allow for valuable insights to be generated for an app developer and allow that developer to address potential risks to ratings and app perception in a timely manner.

+Coupled with our predictive model, we will also showcase descriptive analytics displayed in operational and analytical dashboards that will likewise showcase valuable insights to the app developer.
+All of this will promote the business and role of a Business Analyst for Play Partnerships at Google.

 ## 5.3 Determine Next Steps [↑](https://github.com/LMU-MSBA/bsan-6080-google-play#table-of-content)